-- A. A free-standing sign shall have no more than two sign faces; - B. The area immediately surrounding the base and support structure of the sign shall be landscaped with evergreen vegetation; and - C. Freestanding ground signs shall be required in residential districts and shall be used instead of pole signs to the maximum extent practical or feasible in other districts. - D. Connector/Freeway-Oriented Signs are signs oriented towards Interstate 64: - 1.
+- A. A free-standing sign shall have no more than two sign faces and a maximum of one free-standing sign is permitted per site; - B. The area immediately surrounding the base and support structure of the sign shall be landscaped with evergreen vegetation; and - C. No part of a pole sign may encroach upon a public right-of-way or overhang a drive aisle, parking space, or walkway. - D. Connector/Freeway-Oriented Signs are signs oriented towards Interstate 64: - 1.
 Area of Sign shall not exceed (200) square feet in area and shall have no more than two sign faces. - 2.
 Height Signs shall not exceed (35) feet in height. - 3.
 Lighting Signs may be internally or externally lighted.
-No exposed incandescent lamp shall be utilized. - 4.
+No exposed incandescent lamp shall be utilized.

 Connector for this purpose shall be defined as State Route 10, State Route 152 (5th Street Road), US Route 52 (Rahall Bridge approach), and the sign shall be limited to C-1, C-2, and I-1 zoned properties.